• Skip to primary navigation

 • Toss sweet potatoes with olive oil until combined.
 Season with salt and pepper.
 Place sweet potatoes on prepared sheet pan.
 Bake for 30 - 35 minutes, flipping halfway through the cooking process, until softened and golden brown.

-• Meanwhile add olive oil, water, dates, apple cider vinegar, rosemary, mustard, salt, and pepper to a food processor.
+• Meanwhile, to make the salad dressing, add olive oil, water, dates, apple cider vinegar, rosemary, mustard, salt, and pepper to a food processor.
 Pulse on high until fully combined, scraping down the sides as needed, until no whole pieces of rosemary or dates remain.

-• Toss together mixed greens, half of the cooked sweet poatoes, half of the pomegranate seeds, half of the pepitas, half of the apples, and dressing in a serving bowl.
-Top with the remaining sweet potatoes, pomegranate seeds, pepitas, apples, and the prosciutto in a line on the top of the salad.
+• Toss together mixed greens, half of the cooked sweet potatoes, half of the pomegranate seeds, half of the pepitas, half of the apples, and salad dressing in a serving bowl.
+Top salad with the remaining sweet potatoes, pomegranate seeds, pepitas, apples, and the prosciutto in a line on the top.
 Serve immediately.

 Nutrition